Moddable-OpenSource/moddable/documentation/xs/XS FFI.md

 ## Programming Patterns

 Consider a sensor implemented in C that provides samples that consist of two `uint32_t` values and one `double`.
-Here is the C function that fill a buffer with the corresponding structure .
+Here is the C function that fills a buffer with the corresponding structure .

 ```c
 typedef struct {